Voice phishing

 How does voice phishing work?

 Cybercriminals try to stay under the radar, and thanks to tools, they usually succeed.
 The success rate of a voice phishing attack is high.
 That’s because they use spoofing techniques, among other things.
 Caller ID spoofing involves using a legitimate phone number of an existing person or organization.
-It is therefore very difficult to recognize on the other end of the line that you are dealing with a cybercriminal.
+Also, cybercriminals may call anonymously.

 Why should my organization conduct a voice phishing test?